Ubuntu donations funding

 Any Ubuntu Member is welcome to apply for funding from this donations budget (Ubuntu Membership is required).

 These requests are reviewed by the Community Team (with input from governance members where applicable) to ensure the money is being spent in a way that benefits the community, and approved or rejected.
-All requests and how much was spent will be accountable in the report at the end of each donations period.
+All approved requests, how much was spent and who received the funding will be accountable in the report at the end of each donations period.

 Our primary goal is to ensure that we can direct the donations where they are needed most, and to support a range of different projects and communities within the Ubuntu family (which includes our flavors).